| Blog: Arnhem Highway from Darwin to Kakadu

 goes on for another 10 odd klms (or so it

+seemed) to a dead end.
 From there turn right and the jumping crocodile

 cruise is located on their private stretch